 At the beginning of the 20th century, architect Calixto Freixa –one of Gaudí’s disciples- designed the “Castle of our Lady of Remedy”, commissioned by banker Agustí Manaut i Taberner as a gift to his daughter, Blanca Manaut i Uyà.
 Inaugurated in 1910, the palace combines French Neoclassic elements with Catalan modernism.

-During the Spanish Civil War (1936-1939), the occupants of the Torre del Remei moved to Barcelona.
-The house was confiscated by the republican government which used it first as a school and later as a hospital.
-Despite the warlike conflict, the building didn’t suffer any damage or lootings.
-And after the war, the owner got the Torre del Remei back although it never restored its prestige and ended up being closed and abandoned.
+During the Spanish Civil War, the house was confiscated by the republican government.
+But despite the warlike conflict, the building didn’t suffer any damage or lootings.
+And after the war, the owner Blanca Manaut got the Torre del Remei back although it never restored its prestige and ended up being closed and abandoned.

-Years later, the Torre del Remei’s story made a turn-around when the Catalan chef, Josep Maria Boix and his wife were invited to the neighbouring house and discovered the building’s pointy towers: Struck by the beauty of the palace, they decided to convert the palace into a luxury hotel.
-In 1989, the couple bought the Torre del Remei and assigned the renovation of the stately old house to the Espinet-Ubach architectural firm, who developed a project respecting the original architecture of the palace and the characteristics of its surroundings.
-In 1991, the Hotel Torre del Remei was inaugurated and in 1993, Boix’s dream formed a part of the exclusive Relais & Châteaux family.
+Years later, the Catalan chef, Josep Maria Boix and his wife, struck by the beauty of the palace, decided to convert the palace into a luxury hotel.
+In 1991, after the architectural rehabilitation and adaptation project by the the Espinet-Ubach architectural firm, the hotel dreamed up by the Boix couple was inaugurated.
+In 1993, it formed a part of the exclusive Relais & Châteaux family.

 From its origin, gastronomy was the heart of the project.
-Heir of a family dedicated to the hotel industry since 1869, National Gastronomy Award winner (1987) and considered one of the creators of the modern Catalan cuisine, Josep Maria Boix built a loyal clientele with dishes based on the re-interpreted Pyrenean gastronomy.
-During the 27 years that Boix was head of the kitchen at the Torre del Remei, his restaurant served anywhere from royal banquets to national awards and acquired enormous prestige.
+During the 27 years that Boix was head of the kitchen at the Torre del Remei, his restaurant served anywhere from royal banquets to national awards.